 After a brief relapse with his illness, he became the City Manager for an insurance company, all the while continuing to serve in the Governor General’s Foot Guards of the Non-Permanent Active Militia.
-In January 1921 he transferred to the 1st Field Brigade, Royal Canadian Artillery where he continued to serve until the outbreak of the Second World War, rising to command the Brigade as a Lieutenant-Colonel.
+In January 1921, he transferred to the 1st Field Brigade, Royal Canadian Artillery, where he continued to serve until the outbreak of the Second World War, rising to command the Brigade as a Lieutenant-Colonel.

-Brigadier Todd passed away in 1996.
+Brigadier Todd died in 1996.